Friso-Hollandic Wars: Relationship between Holland and Friesland

-The West Frisian War (1256–1297)
+West Frisian War (1256–1297)

 In 1256, Count William II of Holland, who was also King of the Romans, that is to say, Emperor elect of the Holy Roman Empire, tried to conquer West-Friesland, which lay to the north of his county, on the same landmass.
 It was a winter campaign, because the marshy nature of the terrain made a common summer campaign unfeasible for knights on their heavy horses.
 However, in the Battle of Hoogwoud, the count went through the ice and was killed by the West Frisians.

 He was succeeded by his young son Floris V, whose age prevented him from avenging his father immediately.
 In 1272, however, he resumed his father's war.
 Although this first attempt of his to conquer the West Frisians failed, and he was forced by circumstances to let the matter rest for a decade, he did not give up.

 In 1282 he made another attempt.
 Unlike William II and his predecessors, this time, Floris V did not attack West-Friesland from the south, but rather, he built a fleet, sailed around the coast, and came at his enemies from the rear.
 With this strategy, he succeeded in conquering several regions.
 It took the disastrous flood of 1287 and 1288 for him to finally break the resistance posed by the West Frisians.
 Even so, it was not until 1289 before all resistance was firmly quashed.

 After the death of Floris in 1296, however, a large portion of West Frisia revolted, especially around Westflinge.
 On 27 March 1297, at a battle near Vroonen (close to present day Sint Pancras) the army of Holland and Zeeland defeated the West Frisians; the village was destroyed during the battle and all the men of West Frisia who could fight (between 15 and 45) were killed, leaving a region of women, children and old folks.

-Nearly three decades of peace follow (1297–1324)
+Détente (1297–1324)

 After the West Frisians were defeated near Vroonen in 1297 peace prevailed for approximately 27 years.
 During that time, the Counts of Holland assumed the title of Counts of Holland and West Friesland.

 Although there was no warfare, the Hollanders turned their eyes east, to the Frisian territories across the Zuiderzee, in particular to Westergo.
 And in 1310, count William III of Holland negotiated a reconciliation with representatives of Westergo, whereby the Frisians of Westergo acknowledged him as count and granted him certain rights in their territory in exchange for him recognising certain privileges of theirs.

 William III believed that he would be able to quietly assume more rights over time, but the Frisians resisted his efforts.
 Then in 1323, the agreement between Holland and the Frisians fell apart when William III got impatient with Frisian intransigence and the Frisians started expelling Hollanders and their Frisian supporters.